NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 ## Example code

-The project contains an example of usage, where the Timeslot advertiser runs with an advertisement interval of 100ms, along with a SoftDevice powered connectable advertiser with an advertisement interval of 150ms.
+The project contains an example of advertiser usage, where the Timeslot advertiser runs with an advertisement interval of 100ms, alongside a SoftDevice-powered connectable advertiser with an advertisement interval of 150ms.

 ## Timeslot Advertiser: Interface

 The timeslot advertiser interface is based on the Bluetooth standard HCI interface, but only implements a small subset of the functionality.
-All interface functions are found in the ts_advertiser.h file under include/.
+All interface functions are found in the Include/nrf_advertiser.h file.

 ### Report queue